What is an HR apprenticeship?

 - No prior Level 3 HR qualifications

-For the Level 5 courses, you will also need to have at least 18 - 24 months work experience in a HR or L&D role.
+For the Level 5 courses, you will also need to have at least 18 - 24 months of work experience in an HR or L&D role.

 During the apprenticeship, participants spend 80% of their time working in a professional environment and learning the job first-hand.
 The other 20% of time is spent studying and working towards the apprenticeship qualification.
 This includes face to face or virtual classroom training, mentoring, working on the Hive Learning reflective journal, employer training and shadowing and attending industry events.
 All this combined gives apprentices a detailed insight into the job as well as the learning and thought process behind why we do what we do in each area.

 What careers are available after completing an HR apprenticeship?

 There are so many different HR jobs available to those with qualifications.
 From assistants to analysts, your career really starts once you’ve graduated from your course.